 I’m not one to turn down a challenge and that’s where my research began.
 Not only was I expected to give guidance – I was also expected to produce an original resource for the school to use.
 I very quickly involved my Australian friend, phonics specialist and later close working colleague, to help.

-This resource evolved through many stages and countries over many years, and the first package of a 5-level course for pre-school and primary is due for publication (by the Kenya government publisher) in 2021.
+This resource evolved through many stages and countries over many years.
+The first package of a 5-level course for pre-school and primary was

 Motivation to form a New Zealand company

 Shocked at the statistics and stories of declining literacy in my home country I am strongly motivated to share the teaching strategies I have learnt for what is commonly termed ‘structured literacy’.
-Fast-track learning company was formed.
+Eagle English Ltd (NZ) was formed.

 Structured literacy benefits all learners